-If a person is opening an account on your behalf they must be a UK resident aged 18 years or above.
+If the child is under 7, they will need an adult to open the account on their behalf.
+The adult must be a UK resident aged 18 and above.

-Once the account has been transferred into your name, the person who opened the account will no longer have access.
+Once the account has been transferred into the child’s own name, the adult who opened the account will no longer have access.

 There is a minimum opening balance of £1 to be paid within 30 days of opening the account.